Configure short-lived certificates

 PubkeyAuthentication.
-In most default configurations, the row will appear commented out as follows:
+In most default configurations, the row will appear commented out as follows:# PubkeyAuthentication yes

 Remove the # symbol to uncomment the line; keep the setting

 Next, add a new line below

-The change above will tell your SSH configuration to use the public key saved in Step 5 for authorizing users.
 Save the file and quit the editor.
-You might need to use the following command again to save and exit.
+You might need to use the following command again to save and exit.:w !sudo tee %:q!

 6. Restart your SSH server

-Once you have modified your SSHD configuration, you still need to restart the SSH service on the machine.
-Commands are provided below that cover servers running systemd, as well.
-You can execute both.
+Once you have modified your SSHD configuration, you still need to restart the SSH service on the remote machine.

 $ sudo service ssh restart